The San Matias Pantanal, or wetlands was declared part of Bolivia’s National System of Protected Areas in 1997 and is part of the Bolivian Pantanal

 located in southeastern Bolivia bordering Paraguay and Brazil.
 San Matías the town is part of the Mancomunidad Chiquitana

-(Association of Chiquitano Peoples and Communities).
+(Association of Chiquitano Peoples).

 Although it is not a Jesuit Mission, this town is included in both my Jesuit Missions and Pantanal sections of the site because the people who live here are of Chiquitano origin.